Stage4Inference/cosmosis-pcl-library/README.md

 The modules that were modified are :
  - structure/projection/project_2d.py : The ouput Cl's from this module can now be Pseudo-Cl's coupled thourgh a mixing matrix given as an input.
 See the project_2d.yaml for a description of the new parameters.
 All the other files in the structure directory haven't been changed.

  - likelihood/2pt/save_2pt.py : This module was modified to bin the Cl's and the covariance saved in the 2pt files using the binning object stored in the NaMaster workspace given as input.
+Note that the covariance computed in this module is not the partial-sky covariance accounting for mode coupling, it is still the simple full-sky divided by $f_\mathrm{sky}$ covariance (also called the Knox approximation).
+Only the binning is different.
 See the save_2pt.yaml for a description of the new parameters.
 All the other files in the likelihood directory haven't been changed.
  The only change made to this directory (apart from the modification to save_2pt.py) is the addition of the legendre.py module (which is normally located in cosmosis-standard-library/shear/cl_to_xi_fullsky) as it is used in spec_tools.py.

 ## Scripts